Alcohol Abuse Counselling Wolverhampton

 The good news is that these changes in Brain Function CAN be reversed through the appropriate use of drugs or Psychotherapy.

-Paul offers a completely FREE initial consultation for prospective clients who would like to explore how psychotherapy could be beneficial.
+Paul offers a completely FREE initial consultation for prospective clients who would like to explore how therapy could be beneficial.

 Generally we recommend following a course of the Thrive Programme for Alcohol Abuse problems.